ringcentral/engage-digital-api-docs/docs/sdks/ui-embed/events.md

 #### `smcc:user:disconnected` (omnichannel only)

-Triggered when the user is disconnected from the application or on failed authentication when the experimental `Disable redirection to login when embedded` feature is enabled.
+Triggered when the user is disconnected from the application or on failed authentication when the account is omnichannel.